ai4he/ai4he.github.io/empowerment.md

   -
     title: "Empowerment"
     content: "
-      We refer as empowerment to the degree of autonomy and self-determination in people and in communities.
-      We study how AI can assist individuals in becoming more self-sufficient and help them to advance in their goals.
-      The objective is to help people to become more confident in controlling their life and to enhance their potential to influence the world around them.
+      We refer to empowerment as the degree of autonomy and self-determination in people and communities.
+We study how AI can help individuals become more self-sufficient and advance in their goals.
+The objective is to help people become more confident in controlling their lives and enhance their potential to influence the world around them.
        <br><br>
-      On the algorithmic approach, our work expands on the knowledge of AI Empowerment that explores the potential an agent perceives that it has to influence its environment.
-      We explore how different machine learning approaches can help agents to identify and learn from human interactions and adapt according to the immediate bennefit for humans.
-      The evaluation of the AI outcomes is a key component of our technology to promote Trustworthy AI solutions."
+      On the algorithmic approach, our work expands on the knowledge of AI empowerment that explores the potential an agent perceives that it has to influence its environment.
+We explore how different machine-learning approaches can help agents identify and learn from human interactions and adapt according to the immediate benefit for humans.
+Evaluating the AI outcomes is a crucial component of our technology to promote Trustworthy AI solutions."
     image: "images/assets/empowerment_1.png"